-1. Introduction
+1 Introduction

-Traffic signs provide the driver with various information for safe and efficient navigation.
-Automatic recognition of traffic signs is, therefore, important for automated driving or driver assistance systems [1] [2] [3].
+Traffic signs provide the driver various information for safe and efficient navigation.
+Automatic recognition of traffic signs is, therefore, important for automated driving or driver assistance systems [1] [4].

-Since these signs are usually painted by distinctive colors, they may be easily detected using color information [4].
+Since these signs are usually painted by distinctive colors, they may be easily detected using color information [3].
 However color information is sensitive to the change of weather or lighting condition and, therefore, it is sometime difficult to extract traffic signs reliably only by color.
-In addition, in urban cluttered scenes, other signboards or buildings with the similar color to traffic signs may make it more difficult to extract an appropriate region for the target signs in the image.
-To cope with such problems, we additionally use shape information [5] [6].
-It is also possible to search the image for the signs using the shape information directly [3].
+In addition, in urban cluttered scenes, other sign boards or buildings with the similar color to traffic signs may make it more difficult to extract an appropriate region for the target signs in the image.
+To cope with such problems, we additionally use shape information [2].